-Resources: OPAL Tree ID guide or similar, sheets or tarpaulins (at least one between 6), means of writing labels
+OPAL Tree ID guide or similar, tarpaulins or tuff trays (at least one between 6), means of writing labels

 Questions for discussion Which tree names do they already know?
 How can we tell the difference between each type of tree?
 Why does a forester need to know the names of different trees in their forest?